J. E. B. Stuart: Brandy Station

-Returning to the cavalry for the Gettysburg campaign, Stuart endured the two low points in his career, starting with the Battle of Brandy Station, the largest predominantly cavalry engagement of the war.
+Returning to the cavalry for the Gettysburg campaign, Stuart endured two of the lowest points in his career, starting with the Battle of Brandy Station, the largest predominantly cavalry engagement of the war.
 By June 5, two of Lee's infantry corps were camped in and around Culpeper.
 Six miles northeast, holding the line of the Rappahannock River, Stuart bivouacked his cavalry troopers, mostly near Brandy Station, screening the Confederate Army against surprise by the enemy.
 Stuart requested a full field review of his troops by General Lee.
 This grand review on June 5 included nearly 9,000 mounted troopers and four batteries of horse artillery, charging in simulated battle at Inlet Station, about two miles (three km) southwest of Brandy Station.